 The Exchange operates in a highly competitive market in which market participants can readily favor one of the 15 competing options venues if they deem fee levels at a particular venue to be excessive.
-Based on publicly-available information, and excluding index-based options, no single exchange has more than 16% market share.
+Based on publiclyavailable information, and excluding index-based options, no single exchange has more than approximately 16% market share.
 Therefore, no exchange possesses significant pricing power in the execution of multiply-listed equity and ETF options order flow.
-As of June 30, 2021, the Exchange had a market share of approximately 5.31% of executed
+Over the course of 2021, the Exchange's market share has fluctuated between approximately 3-6% of the U.S. equity options industry.
+70 The Exchange is not aware of any evidence that a market share of approximately 3-6% provides the Exchange with anti-competitive pricing power.
+The Exchange believes that the ever-shifting market share among exchanges from month to month demonstrates that market participants can discontinue or reduce use of certain categories of products, or shift order flow, in response to fee changes.
+In such an environment, the Exchange must continually adjust its fees to remain competitive with other exchanges and to attract order flow to the Exchange.